 - Li M., Sun S., Priest J., Bi X. & Fan Y. (2019).
 Characterization of TNF-induced cell death in Drosophila reveals caspase- and JNK-dependent necrosis and its role in tumor suppression.
 Cell Death & Disease 10: 613.

 BBSRC Strategic Research Priority: Understanding the Rules of Life: Neuroscience and behaviour

 Techniques that will be undertaken during the project:

-Drosophila genetics, epistasis analysis, statistics, molecular cloning, sequencing, qRT-PCR, western blots, in vitro caspase cleavage assays, mass spectrometry, immunohistochemistry and high-resolution microscopy.
+Drosophila genetics, epistasis analysis, molecular cloning, sequencing, qRT-PCR, western blots, immunohistochemistry, high-resolution microscopy, screening and statistics